-We appreciate that Parkeray does not exist in isolation and that pretty much everything we do has a social and environmental impact in some form or another, we care about this and hold ourselves accountable and responsible for our actions.
+We appreciate that Parkeray does not exist in isolation and that pretty much everything we do has a social and environmental impact in some form or another.
+We care about this and hold ourselves accountable and responsible for our actions.
 In doing so, we are heavily reliant on our workforce and our supply chain partners.

 Our Social Justice Policy underpins everything we do; it is a mandatory requirement which extends to every individual working for or on behalf of Parkeray.
-It requires all of us to act ethically and comply with legal requirements at all time, putting our principles into practice in everything we do.
-Such is the culture of the company we are confident suspected breaches of this policy will be raised and addressed appropriately.
+It requires all of us to act ethically and comply with legal requirements at all times, putting our principles into practice in everything we do.
+Such is the culture of the company, we are confident suspected breaches of this policy will be raised and addressed appropriately.

-With the vast majority of our work undertaken within Central London and a desire to ensure fairness, all of our employees are paid significantly above the London Living wage with our younger employees on training contracts being paid well above the minimum wage for the 25+ category.
+The vast majority of our work undertaken within Central London and a desire to ensure fairness, all of our employees are paid significantly above the London Living wage with our younger employees on training contracts being paid well above the minimum wage for the 25+ age category.
 Payments are made by bank transfer with no payments made through third-party bank accounts.

 We have a formal agreement with two Agencies to provide us with temporary staff as and when required.
 The agreements are renewed annually with twice yearly reviews.
 The Agencies are aware of the need to adhere to our Social Justice Policy; a commitment to which is a pre-curser to any continued involvement.
 The Agencies are required to bear the responsibility for vetting their candidates for their eligibility to work in the UK.
 Our HR team undertakes spot checks on this vetting process during the year.

-By its very nature, the construction supply chain is complex, and there are often many tiers of suppliers between Parkeray and the source of the raw materials; often with procured services and materials flowing from all parts of the world.
+By its very nature, the construction supply chain is complex and there are often many tiers of suppliers between Parkeray and the source of the raw materials; often with procured services and materials flowing from all parts of the world.

 We recognise that human rights can only be realised through an informed and continued demand for their protection, in doing so we understand for us to play a part in this process, we will need to find ways to educate and raise awareness of the problems the world faces with modern slavery and human trafficking.

-In doing so, we are keen to understand, educate and work with our supply chain to avoid those countries and products where slavery is most likely to be most prevalent.
+In doing so, we are keen to understand, educate and work with our supply chain to avoid those countries and products where slavery is most likely to be most prevalent. www.productsofslavery.org